maenmulhemeng/react-state-options/README.md

 # react-state-options
 This project shows different kind of options to handle the state in React
-The first option is - useReducer with Props which shows the propblem of props drilling
+The first option is - useReducer with Props which shows the propblem of props drilling.
+The code is pushed into `drilling_props` branch
-The second option is - useReducer with Context API which shows the problem of refreshing all iincluded components
+The second option is - useReducer with Context API which shows the problem of refreshing all the components that consumes the context.
+The code is pushed into `withContext` branch
+The third option is - redux
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).